rerun-io/rerun/examples/python/simplerecon/README.md

 https://vimeo.com/865974318?autoplay=1&loop=1&autopause=0&background=1&muted=1&ratio=10000:7627

 SimpleRecon's key contributions include using a 2D CNN with a cost volume, incorporating metadata via MLP, and avoiding computational costs of 3D convolutions.
-The different frustrums in the visualization show each source frame used to compute the cost volume.
+The different frustums in the visualization show each source frame used to compute the cost volume.
 These source frames have their features extracted and back-projected into the current frames depth plane hypothesis.

 https://vimeo.com/865974327?autoplay=1&loop=1&autopause=0&background=1&muted=1&ratio=10000:6522